 We’ve come a long way from compact-sized to ultra-slim televisions, wired cable connections to now OTTs.
 Over-the-air platforms like Amazon Prime, Netflix, Disney+ are gaining traction, but they lack live TV streaming.
-Even if they possess great shows/movies, wanting to stream live TV for news or sports is necessary, anyway.
+So even if they possess great shows/movies, it is necessary to stream live TV for news or sports.
 And that may cost you for having two subscriptions for on-demand content and live TV.

 But fret not, as we’ve composed a list of live TV alternatives, which cuts the cords and serves you the best channels at fair prices.
 We believe at least one from the below recommendations list may suit your needs.
-We’ve also made a shortlist so that you don’t be confused and decide better.
+We’ve also made a shortlist to avoid being confused and decide better.